 I read a post by Bill Slawski about an enhancement to anchor text for inbound links.
 Instead of using the anchor text itself, it uses surrounding text.
 The implications if it’s in use are tremendous.

 Google’s John Mueller recently answered a question about whether anchor text was still a ranking factor.
-Mueller’s answer focused on outbound anchor text within your site.
-John Mueller affirmed that Google uses anchor text.
-But he didn’t say it in the context of a ranking factor for inbound links.
-He kind of walked around that part of the question.
+Mueller’s answer focused on outbound anchor text within outbound links on a site, instead of the inbound links.

 Is Anchor Text a Ranking Factor?

 The question posed to John Mueller was specifically about the anchor text on inbound links.
 There are many views on how Google uses it, with the dominant theory since 2013 being that too many anchor text can result in a manual action or lower rankings.

 “Is anchor text still an important ranking factor in 2019?
 Lots of companies have made studies that they pointed out there’s no correlation.
 So I don’t know, and there’s a link to a Google patent.”

 John Mueller Confirms Usefulness of Anchor Text

 Mueller’s answer begins by confirming that Google uses anchor text but he stops short of commenting on it’s use as a ranking factor for inbound links.

 “With regards to anchor text in general we do use it… It’s something that we do pick up.
 It’s a great way to give us context about a link.
 In particular within your website.”